-The development will contain up to 50 dwellings and the following conditions shall apply:
+The development will contain approximately 50 dwellings and the following conditions shall apply:

-- 30% of the dwellings will be affordable. - The housing density will be 35 dwellings per hectare. - The site will be brought forward in a comprehensively masterplanned approach to ensure the delivery of essential on site and off site infrastructure. - The housing mix (in terms of size and tenure) should deliver a mixed and balanced community to meet the housing needs of Olney residents and be in accordance with Policies ONP7 (Affordable Housing) and ONP8 (Housing Type and Design). - Parking provision shall be in accordance with Milton Keynes Council adopted parking standards. - The development will provide on-site a Neighbourhood Play Area including a Locally Equipped Area for Play (LEAP) and an additional fenced Play Area for toddlers. - The development shall preserve and enhance existing trees and hedges on site. - The development will be required to make financial contributions towards infrastructure and amenity improvements in the town as required under Policy ONP18 (Developer Contributions).
+- 30% of the dwellings will be affordable. - The housing density will be approximately 35 dwellings per hectare. - The site will be brought forward in a comprehensively masterplanned approach to ensure the delivery of essential on site and off site infrastructure. - The housing mix (in terms of size and tenure) should deliver a mixed and balanced community to meet the housing needs of Olney residents and be in accordance with Policies ONP6 (Affordable Housing) and ONP7 (Housing Type and Design). - Parking provision shall be in accordance with Milton Keynes Council adopted parking standards. - The development will provide on-site a Neighbourhood Play Area including a Locally Equipped Area for Play (LEAP) and an additional fenced Play Area for toddlers. - The development shall preserve and enhance existing trees and hedges on site. - The development will be required to make financial contributions towards any infrastructure and amenity improvements in the town as required to make the development acceptable in planning terms, is directly linked to the development and is fair and reasonably related in scale and kind to the development.

-The following supporting information will be required as part of any planning application as a minimum, with the final scheme and level of supporting information agreed with MKC and OTC:
+The following supporting information will be required as part of any planning application as a minimum, with the final scheme and level of supporting information agreed with MKC: